Notice

 • BPN controller to retrieve information about business partners

-The backend does a request to the digital twin registry utilizing the registry controller.
+The backend does a request to the Digital Twin Registry utilizing the registry controller.
 Extracted data from the response is made available through the asset controller and the dashboard controller to the frontend.

 Building block view